 In lieu of flowers, memorial gifts may be made to the School Sisters of Notre Dame-Atlantic Midwest Province, 6401 N. Charles St., Baltimore, MD 21212, or securely online at https://atlanticmidwest.org/posts/make-gift-today

-To send flowers to the family or plant a tree in memory of Mary-Louise Frances (Burns) Fennessy, please visit our floral store.
+To send flowers to Mary-Louise's family, please visit our floral store.